Sage/streamlinejs/README.md

 This creates two problems:

-* Writing algorithms become harder because the built-in keywords of Javascript (`if`, `while`, `try/catch`) cannot control the flow as naturally as they did before.
+* Writing algorithms becomes harder because the built-in keywords of Javascript (`if`, `while`, `try/catch`) cannot control the flow as naturally as they did before.
   For example, you have to convert your loops into a recursive form, or use a helper library to write them.
 * The code that you write is harder to read because it is polluted by _callback noise_ that does not have much to do with the problem that you are trying to solve.